leotiger/grav-plugin-backup-manager/README.md

 > Enhanced backup for your Grav instance

+## Why is user driven backup important?

+Users of emerging projects like Grav need freedom.
+Backup and archive facilities that work hazzle-free, offer confidence.
+Pages, content, media: users want to be free, easy...
+But it's not only about opportunities and freedom, this backup manager offers a lot to admins as well.
+And there's more to come if this plugin receives some positive feedback!

+And yeah: invited to contribute!

 ## Introduction

 Grav provides backup out of the box but offers no control over the process.